tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/failover1.png)

-7. Select the VM you with to failover & select failover (if you choose test failover, just follow the azure blades, they will be similar to a real failover).
+7. Select the VM you wish to failover & click failover (if you choose test failover, just follow the azure blades, they will be similar to a real failover, you will just be required to choose your test vnet).

 ![alt text](/Images/failover2.png)